marcotav/deep-learning/keras-tf-tutorial/README.md

 <a id = 'intro'></a>
 ## Introduction

 The MNIST dataset contains 70,000 images of digits taken from several scanned documents (normalized in size and centered).
-Each image is seen by the computer as an array of $28\times 28$ pixels squared.
-Each of these numbers is given a value from inside $[0,255]$, describing the pixel intensity at that point.
+Each image is seen by the computer as an array of 28 x 28 pixels squared.
+Each of these numbers is given a value from inside [0,255], describing the pixel intensity at that point.
 Giving the computer this array of numbers, it will output numbers describing the probability of the image pertaining to a given class.

 In this notebook I will build and train two types of neural network using the MNIST set, namely:
 - A fully-connected neural network using `TensorFlow`